Lab Setup and Prerequisites

 4. Now apply the GPU Cluster Policy and ConfigMap objects that setup Time Slicing - a method to share nvidia gpus.

-oc apply -k infra/applcations/gpu
+oc apply -k infra/applications/gpu

 5. After approx ~30sec check the number of allocatable GPUs

-oc get $(oc get node -o name -l beta.kubernetes.io/instance-type=g6e.2xlarge) -o=jsonpath={.status.allocatable} | | python -m json.tool
+oc get $(oc get node -o name -l beta.kubernetes.io/instance-type=g6e.2xlarge) -o=jsonpath={.status.allocatable} | python3 -m json.tool

 This should now give an output with 8 allocatable GPUs.
 Great - now our data science team can see and use eight GPUs even though we only have one physical GPU.